eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/index.rst

 Concepts
 =========

-* **Clients:** Monitoring agents that execute checks and replies the results to it's associated Sensu Server.
+* **Clients:** Monitoring agents that execute checks and replies the results to its associated Sensu Server.

 * **Subscriptions:** A name that groups 0 or more clients around one particular role or responsibility.